 - Copy theToken Value.You can click theCopy to clipboardbutton to copy the Token Value to your clipboard.

 - In the URL for the Okta Admin Dashboard, copy the portion of the URL afterhttps://up to/adminto use as theAPI host.

 - Omit the domainokta.comfrom this URL to use as theOrganization.For example, in the example Okta Admin Dashboard URL above,https://paloaltonetworks-doc-admin.okta.com/admin/dashboard:

 - The Organization ispaloaltonetworks-doc-admin.

-- Export the Okta certificates using Base-64 encoding:
+- Export all certificates in the certificate chain using Base-64 encoding:

-- Depending on your browser, use one of the following methods to export the Okta certificates.
+- Depending on your browser, use one of the following methods to export all certificates in the chain.

 - Chrome—PressF12, then select.SecurityView CertificateDetailsCopy to File

 - Firefox—Select.OptionsPrivacy & SecurityView CertificatesExport